jblanked/JB-News/README.md

 ```python
 jb = CJBNews()
 ```
-Next, get your API key from: https://www.jblanked.com/profile/.
 A list of Event IDs are found on https://www.jblanked.com/news/api/docs/.

 Next, set your API key and Event ID: